Benzodiazepine Detox Center in Massachusetts

-At a detox center, the physician will prescribe a long-acting benzodiazepine medication and gradually reduce your dose over several days or weeks.
+At a detox and treatment center, the physician will prescribe a long-acting benzodiazepine medication and gradually reduce your dose over the next several days or weeks.
 Slowly reducing your dose will allow your body to adjust to progressively lower doses, thereby reducing the intensity of withdrawal symptoms.

 Additional symptom-specific medications can be prescribed to manage any symptoms that cause you discomfort.

 During stabilization, the medical team will monitor your vitals to ensure your safety.
 Tapering using long-acting benzodiazepines will also reduce your risk for seizures and other medical complications.

 As you progress through detox, you may experience more intense withdrawal symptoms during this phase, such as anxiety, mood swings, and potentially seizures.
 Our medical professionals will continue to closely monitor your progress and adjust your treatment as necessary to alleviate discomfort.